HeroFluxx/HeroFluxx/README.md

-### Hi there 👋
+### Hello there 👋
-Welcome to my github page!
+Welcome to my github page

-- 🔭 Currently working from home due to the pandemic
+- 🚪 I'm currently working from home due to the pandemic.
-- 🌱 Studying C++ programming
+- 💻 Studying programming specifically C++
-- ⚡ Fun fact: I love learn new things about programming
+- 🔍 I really love studying new things about programming.